hardin47/website/Math58/Notes/05-CorRegDesc.md

 ## Correlation {#cor}

-Correlation measures the association between two numerical variables.
+Correlation measures the **linear** association between two numerical variables.
 [Note, that when describing how two categorical (or one numerical & one categorical) variables vary together, they are said to be *associated* instead of *correlated*.]

 > The *correlation coefficient* measures the strength and direction of the linear association between two numerical variables.